 The use of dynamic audio-visual aids in the classroom has become widely accepted.
-Personal computers connected to small video projectors are now commonly used in K-12 science classrooms to present videos and oral presentations.
-Brief descriptions of some of the presentations that TOPS volunteers and their teacher partners use appear on this page.
-These A-V presentations are available to volunteers and web site guests in Microsoft PowerPoint® file format.
+Personal computers connected to small video projectors are commonly used in K-12 science classrooms to present audio-visual presentations and some of the presentations that have been used appear on this page.
+These A-V presentations are available to web site guests in Microsoft PowerPoint® file format.
 Click on a blue button below or for a complete list of the files is shown at the bottom of this page.
 To access all 38 files, copy the following link to your browser: https://www.dropbox.com/sh/1ddnrwl4hmdn4kd/AABFgvz1j5cRZiXMfMUqL83Na?dl=0

 The Structure of Simple Carbohydrates